Pedro Herrera Camarero Explained

 Biography

-A railway worker and friend of Diego Abad de Santillán, in 1927 he settled in Barcelona, where he joined the CNT-FAI.
-Eventually he became one of the main leaders of the Federación Anarquista Ibérica (FAI).
+A railway worker and friend of Diego Abad de Santillán, he settled in Barcelona in 1927, where he joined the CNT-FAI.
+Eventually, he became one of the main leaders of the Federación Anarquista Ibérica (FAI).
 As a representative of the FAI, he signed the UGT-CNT-PSUC-FAI action unity pacts in Barcelona on 11 August 1936 and 22 October 1936.[1]
-[2] He was Minister of Health and Social Assistance of the Generalitat de Catalunya from 17 December 1936 to 3 April 1937 as a representative of the CNT.[1]
+[2] He served as the Minister of Health and Social Assistance of the Generalitat de Catalunya from 17 December 1936 to 3 April 1937, representing the CNT.[1]
 He supported the theses of Mariano R. Vázquez, until the latter chose to support the government of Juan Negrín in 1938.
-During the time of the Negrín government, Herrera Camarero led the critical current of the FAI against the collaborationism of the CNT with the government.[3]
+During the Negrín government, Herrera Camarero led the critical faction of the FAI against the collaborationism of the CNT with the government.[3]

-At the end of the Spanish Civil War, he went into exile in Perpignan, where he remained for a time confined to the concentration camps of Vernet and Djelfa.
-He was a member of the general council of the Spanish Libertarian Movement and in April 1947 he was elected general secretary of the CNT in exile.[1]
-[2] Around 1950 he went to Rio de Janeiro and then to Argentina,[1] where he published books and the magazine Resurgir.
-Over the years he approached reformist positions and is said to have supported five-pointism but without abandoning the CNT.[2]
+At the end of the Spanish Civil War, he went into exile in Perpignan, where he was confined for a time in the concentration camps of Vernet and Djelfa.
+He became a member of the general council of the Spanish Libertarian Movement and in April 1947, he was elected general secretary of the CNT in exile.[1]
+[2] Around 1950, he moved to Rio de Janeiro and later to Argentina,[1] where he published books and the magazine Resurgir.
+Over the years, he shifted towards reformist positions and is said to have supported five-pointism though he never abandoned the CNT.[2]

 Works